Vestmark Advisory Solutions Inc. Sells 251,017 Shares of Comcast Co. (NASDAQ:CMCSA)

-Vestmark Advisory Solutions Inc. cut its holdings in shares of Comcast Co.
-(NASDAQ:CMCSA – Free Report) by 84.8% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Vestmark Advisory Solutions Inc. trimmed its position in Comcast Co.
+(NASDAQ:CMCSA – Free Report) by 84.8% during the third quarter, according to its most recent 13F filing with the SEC.
 The fund owned 44,938 shares of the cable giant’s stock after selling 251,017 shares during the period.
-Vestmark Advisory Solutions Inc.’s holdings in Comcast were worth $1,993,000 at the end of the most recent quarter.
+Vestmark Advisory Solutions Inc.’s holdings in Comcast were worth $1,993,000 as of its most recent filing with the SEC.

 Comcast Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 24th.
-Stockholders of record on Wednesday, April 3rd will be issued a dividend of $0.31 per share.
-This represents a $1.24 dividend on an annualized basis and a dividend yield of 2.68%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 24th.
+Investors of record on Wednesday, April 3rd will be given a $0.31 dividend.
 The ex-dividend date is Tuesday, April 2nd.
-This is a boost from Comcast’s previous quarterly dividend of $0.29.
-Comcast’s payout ratio is currently 31.18%.
+This represents a $1.24 annualized dividend and a yield of 2.68%.
+This is an increase from Comcast’s previous quarterly dividend of $0.29.
+Comcast’s dividend payout ratio (DPR) is presently 31.18%.

-Several analysts have issued reports on CMCSA shares.
-Wells Fargo & Company lifted their price target on Comcast from $45.00 to $50.00 and gave the company an “equal weight” rating in a research note on Friday.
-Sanford C. Bernstein assumed coverage on Comcast in a research note on Thursday, October 5th.
-They issued a “market perform” rating and a $46.00 price target on the stock.
-Pivotal Research raised their price objective on Comcast from $55.00 to $58.00 and gave the company a “buy” rating in a report on Wednesday, December 13th.
+Several equities analysts have recently weighed in on the company.
 Seaport Res Ptn restated a “buy” rating on shares of Comcast in a report on Friday, October 6th.
-Finally, Scotiabank cut Comcast from a “sector outperform” rating to a “sector perform” rating and decreased their price objective for the company from $50.00 to $49.00 in a report on Friday, October 27th.
-Nine research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $49.85.
+Sanford C. Bernstein started coverage on Comcast in a report on Thursday, October 5th.
+They set a “market perform” rating and a $46.00 price target for the company.
+Scotiabank cut Comcast from a “sector outperform” rating to a “sector perform” rating and reduced their price objective for the stock from $50.00 to $49.00 in a report on Friday, October 27th.
+StockNews.com downgraded shares of Comcast from a “strong-buy” rating to a “buy” rating in a research report on Friday, November 10th.
+Finally, Barclays dropped their price target on shares of Comcast from $47.00 to $44.00 and set an “equal weight” rating for the company in a research report on Monday, October 30th.
+Nine investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Comcast presently has a consensus rating of “Moderate Buy” and an average target price of $49.85.

 Comcast Profile